ankit77003/campus-resource-hub/README.md

 A full-stack platform for students to upload, share, and access academic resources such as notes, previous-year papers (PYQs), and assignments.

-Designed to demonstrate file handling, REST API design, and scalable backend architecture using the MVC pattern.
+Designed and deployed as a production-ready application with separate frontend and backend services.

-# 🎯 Why This Project?
+## 🎯 Why This Project?

 - Implements real-world file upload and management using Multer
 - Demonstrates MVC architecture in backend design